OfflineIMAP/imapfw-documentation/shells/imap.md

 remote and credentials configured.

 Next, we define what we want to do during the session.
-The `shells.DriveDriver` has the `buildDriver()` method to enable control of the IMAP driver via `self.d` or `self.driver` (both are the same).
+The `shells.DriveDriver` has the `buildDriver()` helper to enable control of the IMAP driver via `self.d` or `self.driver` (both are the same).

 Internally, the IMAP driver (`drivers.Imap`) of the repository is run in a worker (thread of process).
-So, `self.d` is a proxy to "remotly" control the real driver.
+So, `self.d` is a proxy to "remotely" control the real driver.